 Introduction and implementation timeline

-Following the death of 2-year-old Awaab Ishak after prolonged exposed to damp and mould in a social housing property, Awaabs Law was included in the Social Housing (Regulation) Act 2023.
-It will be implemented in phases from October 2025, as follows:
+Following the death of 2-year-old Awaab Ishak after prolonged exposure to damp and mould in a social housing property, Awaabs Law was included in the Social Housing (Regulation) Act 2023.

 What are the implications of Awaab's law for providers?